catmaid/CATMAID/sphinx-doc/source/contributing.rst

 with its name, such as "Selection table:" or "SVG overlay:".

 Granular commits are preferred.
-Squashes and rollups are avoided, and rebasing with fast-forwarding is preferred to merging except for in large feature branches.
+Squashes and rollups are avoided, and rebasing branches then fast-forwarding is preferred over merge commits when merging to master except for large feature branches.

 Never rewrite history of master or any other branch used by others.